mathbike/mathbike.github.io/_posts/2022-10-18-threading_multiprocessing.md

 	for i in range(0, 4000000):
 		math.sqrt(i)

+# each thread will contain a target,
+# which is a method that is called at the beginning of that thread

 threads = []

 for i in range(os.cpu_count()):
 	print('registering thread %d' % i)
 	threads.append(Thread(target=calc))

+# a thread is started by calling start()

 for thread in threads:
 	thread.start()

+# a thread is ended by calling join()
+# which waits until the thread finishes (blocking)

 for thread in threads:
 	thread.join()